jesperpedersen/pgmoneta/doc/man/pgmoneta.conf.5.rst

 tls_ca_file
   Certificate Authority (CA) file for TLS.
 This file must be owned by either the user running pgmoneta or root.

+extra
+  The source directory for retrieval on the server side

 REPORTING BUGS
 ==============